mspitb/s3-proxy-service/README.md

 ### Explanation of .env Variables:
 - MINIO_HOST: The host and port where your MinIO instance is running.
-- MINIO_ACCESS_KEY: The access key for MinIO authentication.
+- MINIO_ACCESS_KEY: The access key for MinIO authentication (take from minio UI).
-- MINIO_SECRET_KEY: The secret key for MinIO authentication.
+- MINIO_SECRET_KEY: The secret key for MinIO authentication (take from minio UI).
 - MAX_UPLOAD_FILE_SIZE_MB: The maximum file size allowed for uploads.
 - CREATE_BUCKET_ON_FILE_UPLOAD: If set to True, the service will create a bucket automatically if it does not exist when uploading a file.